K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 ## <a name="6"/>6.
 Security Management

-A menu for security management of the PaaS-TA portal.<br>
+A menu for security management of the K-PaaS AP portal.<br>

 ### <a name="6.1"/>  6.1 Security Group

 **Administrator manages access control of a specific space and prepares tasks and apps by using staging and running rules.**<br>

-1. Check the security group information used in PaaS-TA Portal.<br>
+1. Check the security group information used in K-PaaS AP Portal.<br>
 ![securitygroups01]

 2. Register the security group by clicking ①"Register Security Group". <br>